Understanding the Importance of Electrical Cord Safety

 10. If a cord is hot to the touch, do not use it!

-How to Hang Holiday Decorations without Burning Your House Down
+How to Hang Holiday Decorations without Starting a Fire

-The festive season is officially in full swing and that means that lighting displays are, too.
+The festive season is officially in full swing, so lighting displays are, too.
 Whether you’re decking the halls with a Charlie Brown Christmas tree or a light show to end all light shows, there are plenty of ways to show your cheer!
 But with holiday decorations starting an average of 780 home fires per year, it’s important to keep electrical cord safety in mind while on your hot chocolate-induced caffeine high.

-“Know Electrical Cord Safety” originally published on RealSimple.com on August 17, 2014, by Sarah Engler.
+“Know Electrical Cord Safety” was originally published by Sarah Engler on RealSimple.com on August 17, 2014.

-“How to Hang Holiday Decorations” originally published December 13, 2019, by Jenna Careri, SaveOnEnergy.com.
+“How to Hang Holiday Decorations” was initially published on December 13, 2019, by Jenna Careri, SaveOnEnergy.com.

-Holiday Fire Safety Facts can be found on the National Fire Protection Association’s website.
+Holiday Fire Safety Facts are on the National Fire Protection Association’s website.

 Searching for an agent who will look out for you?